PackeTsar/meraki-cli/COMMAND_GUIDE.md

 - `--perPage` (integer): The number of entries per page returned.
 Acceptable range is 3 - 1000.
 Default is 1000.
 - `--startingAfter` (string): A token used by the server to indicate the start of the page.
 Often this is a timestamp or an ID but it is not limited to those.
 This parameter should not be defined by client applications.
 The link for the first, last, prev, or next page in the HTTP Link header should define it.
 - `--endingBefore` (string): A token used by the server to indicate the end of the page.
 Often this is a timestamp or an ID but it is not limited to those.
 This parameter should not be defined by client applications.
 The link for the first, last, prev, or next page in the HTTP Link header should define it.
+- `--networkIds` (array): Optional parameter to filter devices by network ids.
+- `--serials` (array): Optional parameter to filter devices by serials.
+- `--statuses` (array): Optional parameter to filter devices by statuses.
+Valid statuses are ["online", "alerting", "offline", "dormant"].
+- `--productTypes` (array): An optional parameter to filter device statuses by product type.
+Valid types are wireless, appliance, switch, systemsManager, camera, cellularGateway, and sensor.
 - `--components` (object): components
+- `--models` (array): Optional parameter to filter devices by models.
+- `--tags` (array): An optional parameter to filter devices by tags.
+The filtering is case-sensitive.
+If tags are included, 'tagsFilterType' should also be included (see below).
+- `--tagsFilterType` (string): An optional parameter of value 'withAnyTags' or 'withAllTags' to indicate whether to return devices which contain ANY or ALL of the included tags.
+If no type is included, 'withAnyTags' will be selected.

 ##### Example: